SteveFortune/normalisation-adventures/README.md

 First I want to cover all the normal forms:

-- 1NF schema & performance benchmarks by Oct 2014
+- <s>1NF schema & performance benchmarks by Oct 2014</s> As I've learned, a
 - 2NF schema & performance benchmarks by Oct 2014
 - 3NF schema & performance benchmarks by Oct 2014
 - BCNF schema & performance benchmarks by Oct 2014